AlisaFox/C-projects/TinyShell/README.md

  There are also a bunch of restrictions:
 - Cursor based movements are not supported
   - ex. after you typed in a command, you can't click in the middle of it and delete those middle characters
-- we can have only pipe two commands
+- we can only pipe two commands
   - ex. `ls | wc` works but `cd \ | ls | wc` wouldn't
   - instead of using an anonymous pipe we use a FIFO
     - the FIFO is passed as an arg to the shell when we initialize it